czan/stateful-check/README.md

 The `:next-state` function can be used to specify both `:real/next-state` and `:model/next-state` in situations where the difference between model results and real results is irrelevant.

+### `:generate-command`

+The `:generate-command` function must be a function from the abstract state to a generator for a valid command.

+### `:setup`/`:cleanup`

+You can also provide a `:setup` and/or a `:cleanup` function.

+The `:setup` function must be a function of zero arguments, and its return value is used as the initial `state` for command execution (not generation).
+It will be called prior to a run of generated commands.

+The `:cleanup` function must be a function of one argument: the real state.
+Its return value is ignored.
+It will be called after a run of generated commands.

 ## License